laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

     :linenothreshold: 500

 ..
-22 problems in the practice assessment
+26 problems in the practice assessment

 Practice Assessment for 502 Waiver
 ::::::::::::::::::::::::::::::::::

 The following is the practice assessment for the 502 Waiver.
 This should take about 30 minutes to complete.
+While this is not a timed assessment, the final assessment will have a timelimit of 30 minutes, so keeping track of how long it takes will be a good indicator of long the final assessment will take you.
+This is also an indication of how well you will be prepared to take 506, should you decide to waive out of 502.
 Content for the assessment is based on the Basics of Python chapter.

-**Instructions** For questions that require you to write code, write the code you want to save in the provided boxes.
-This is not a timed assessment, but feel free to keep track of how long it takes you to complete this page as an idicator of how well you will be prepared should you go straight into 506.
+**Instructions:** For questions that require you to write code, write the code you want to save in the provided active code windows.
+Tests written will let you know if you passed or failed.
+Do not hardcode answers.

 .. mchoicemf:: pwaiver_mc_1
    :answer_a: "Hello, world!"